Chill-project/Documentation/README.md

 To compile this documentation :

 1. Install [sphinx-doc](http://sphinx-doc.org)
+2. Install the Sphinx theme provided by Read the Docs : `sudo pip install sphinx_rtd_theme`
 2. run `make html` from the root directory
 3. The base file is located on build/html/index.html